EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 !!!
 Note

     If you are wondering why the 'Apps' menu and 'Jobs' menu overlap, this is because each app has a 'category' label.
 This is used by Open OnDemand both to group app buttons on the front page and to create menus with apps belonging to a specific category.
-All our Open OnDemand apps are within a 'Jobs' category, hence the overlap.
+All our apps are within a 'Jobs' category, hence the overlap.

 ### 'Clusters' menu